jon-harper/clockmaker-project/docs/resources/index.md

 ---
-title: Overview
+title: Tools and Resources
-summary: Overview of tools and resources.
+summary: Overview of external tools and resources.
 authors: Jon Harper
 date: 2022-12-02
 ---